jeffboody/libai/readme-nn.md

 classification.
 Regression problems consist of predicting a real value quantity while classification problems consist of classifying a pattern in terms of one or more classes.
-Recall that the backpropagation procedure also requires the gradient of the loss function with respect to the predicted output.

 The Mean Squared Error (MSE) and Mean Absolute Error (MAE) are the most commonly used loss functions for regression